Code-Institute-Submissions/astro-mat-PP2/README.md

 5. Once selected, click the 'Save'.
 6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

-The live link can be found here - [The Animal Association Game](https://aliokeeffe.github.io/The-Animal-Association-Game/)
+The live link can be found here - [Guitar Practice Tools](https://astro-mat.github.io/PP2/)

 ## Cloning

 To clone this repository follow the below steps:

-1. Locate the repository at this link [The Animal Association Game Repository](https://github.com/AliOKeeffe/The-Animal-Association-Game).
+1. Locate the repository at this link [The Animal Association Game Repository](https://github.com/astro-mat/PP2.git).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.